Men's rights movement in India

 The men's rights movement in India is composed of various independent men's rights organisations in India.
-Proponents of the movement support the introduction of gender-neutral legislation and repeal of laws that they consider are biased against men.
+Proponents of the movement support the introduction of gender-neutral legislation and repeal of laws that they believe are biased against men.

 Indian men's rights activists are organised around legal issues such as anti-dowry laws, divorce, and child custody, which they believe are biased against men.
-They also assert that the frequency of domestic violence against men has increased with time with many cases going unreported as men are shamed into not reporting abuse, or fear false accusations against them in reprisal.
+They also assert that the frequency of domestic violence against men has increased over time with many cases going unreported as men are shamed into not reporting abuse or fear false accusations against them in reprisal.
 Some men's rights activists also consider India's rape reporting laws and sexual harassment laws in India to be biased against men.

 History

 1990s and early 2000s

-The first men's rights organisations in India sprouted in the 1990s in Kolkata, Mumbai, and Lucknow, with the cities respectively being home to the groups Pirito Purush (The Persecuted Man), Purush Hakka Samrakshan Samiti (Committee for the Protection of Men’s Rights), and Patni Atyachar Virodhi Morcha (Protesting Torture by Wives).
-These groups demanded rights for men, in particular husbands, and they shared the view that they needed to undo some of the reforms achieved by feminists.
+The first men's rights organisations in India sprouted in the 1990s in Kolkata, Mumbai, and Lucknow, with the cities respectively being home to the groups Pirito Purush (The Persecuted Man), Purush Hakka Samrakshan Samiti (Committee for the Protection of Men's Rights), and Patni Atyachar Virodhi Morcha (Protesting Torture by Wives).
+These groups demanded rights for men, in particular husbands, and shared the view that they needed to undo some of the reforms achieved by feminists.
 The three groups were formed in response to alleged abuse of Section 498A of the Indian Penal Code.

 Subsequently, a helpline for battered men was started.
 "Save Indian Family" was founded on 9 March 2005 by the unification of a number of family's rights organisations across India.
 On 19 November 2007, the Save Indian Family Foundation celebrated International Men's Day for the first time in India.